What happens next? Day by day after the Queen’s death

 First, the Privy Council gathers without the King to proclaim the new monarch and arrange business relating to the proclamation.

-The first public proclamation of the new sovereign will be read at 11am in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.
+The first public proclamation of the new sovereign is read in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.

-Charles will also hold audiences with Prime Minister Liz Truss and the Cabinet.
+Charles will also hold an audience with the Prime Minister and the Cabinet.

 D+2 – Sunday September 11